 Most of the other items in your living room don’t need to break the bank.
-Accessories, throws, pillows…we most always buy those items at HomeGoods and Target.
+Accessories, throws, pillows…I almost always buy those items at HomeGoods and Target.
 Or you can even DIY a few items like this marble side table.
 In terms of spending lots of money on a rug, it really depends on your lifestyle.
 Natural fiber rugs are incredibly inexpensive and you can buy large ones for a great price.
 Since you’ll likely need a large rug for a living room, you may not want to fork over tons of cash for a super expensive and higher-quality rug.
 Here’s the budget-friendly one we have in our space.

 - Side tables

-- Basket: We used this basket to store blankets in Casey’s brother’s living room, but if you’re lucky you can sometimes find similar ones at HomeGoods.
-If not, this one is gorgeous too!
+- Blanket basket: I used this basket to store blankets in my brother’s living room, but if you’re lucky you can sometimes find similar ones at HomeGoods.

-- Wood Bookshelf: If you don’t have built-ins, this wood bookshelf offers storage on the bottoms and areas to display accessories up top.
+- Wood bookshelf: If you don’t have built-ins, this wood bookshelf offers storage on the bottom and areas to display accessories up top.

-- Sheepskin: We both display sheepskins on our couches to add texture and coziness.
+- Sheepskin: I display sheepskins on my couch to add texture and coziness.

 - Planter: Greenery is a must in every room in your house.
-Casey’s planter is a fan favorite!
+I have this tucked into a corner of my living room.